raquo/Laminar/docs/Documentation.md

 Basically, Airstream does not let you create a leaky resource without specifying an Owner which will eventually kill said resource.
 For example, adding an Observer to an EventStream is a potential memory leak.
 Once a subscription is established like that, the stream in question obtains a reference to that observer, and the stream's parent stream obtains a reference to this stream, etc. Depending on how long that chain is and how it's used, there is a good chance it will either never be garbage collected or will be garbage collected much later than optimal.

-With other libraries you would need to manually call `removeObserver` after calling `addObserver` to avoid memory leaks like that.
+With other libraries you would need to manually call `subscription.kill()` after calling `addObserver` to avoid memory leaks like that.
 In Airstream however, you don't need to do that.
 Instead, when adding an observer you need to specify not just the observer, but also the Owner of this new subscription.
 In Laminar, any Laminar element can be an owner.
 In fact, when you use `<--` methods on elements or in their modifiers, the element in question becomes the owner of the subscription that the `<--` method creates.

 Laminar elements kill the subscriptions that they own when they are _discarded_.
 This happens when Laminar removes the element from the DOM.
 This is your answer to the question of "who should be the owner of this subscription?": you have to find an element the lifespan of which will match the desired lifespan of the subscription.